 It was observed that bitrate saving over HM for 8K test sequences denotes similar tendency to that for the CTC sequences.
 Encoding and decoding complexity increments for the test also show similar tendency to those for the CTC sequences.

+The most time-consuming experiment point (b01_WaterPolo-Goal_8K with QP 22) took 264.23 hours (more that 11 days).
+From the view point of the sustainability of this verification experiments, it is asserted that coding tool adoption should be taken carefully by checking the encoder runtime perspective as well as hardware implementation perspective.

+Practically, high level parallelism such as tiles and slices might be used in real-time application for 8K services, it is recommended that investigation of those features should also be encouraged.

 Conclusion